wjglerum/dcos-docs-site/pages/1.11/deploying-services/creating-services/index.md

 The example above executes the contents of `cmd`, downloads the resource `https://example.com/app/cool-script.sh` (via Mesos), and makes it available in the service instance's Mesos sandbox.
 You can verify that it has been downloaded by visiting the DC/OS web interface and clicking on an instance of `basic-1`, then on the **Files** tab.
 You should find `cool-script.sh` there.

-**Note:** The fetcher does not make dowloaded files executable by default.
+**Note:** The fetcher does not make downloaded files executable by default.
 In the example above, `cmd` first makes the file executable.

 As already mentioned, Marathon also knows how to handle application resources that reside in archives.
-Currently, Marathon (via Mesos and before executing the `cmd`) first attempts to unpack/extract resources with the following file extensions:
+Marathon (via Mesos and before executing the `cmd`) first attempts to unpack/extract resources with the following file extensions:

 * `.tgz`
 * `.tar.gz`